Update and reconfigure a storage node

-To update the storage node software or to reconfigure the current settings, you need to repeat the installation with the Reconfigure option enabled.
+To update the storage node software or to reconfigure the current settings, you need to repeat the installation as you would when installing a storage node for the first time, with the Reconfigure option enabled.

 Storage node reconfiguration does not influence active backup sessions (new backup data is distributed among other storage nodes available to your company while the home node is unavailable).

 You can change most of the settings during storage node reconfiguration.
-Only 2 major properties are not subject to editing: name and customer.
-It is not possible to re-assign an existing node to a different customer or rename the node.
-In these cases you will need to create a new node and put the current node out of service if it is no longer needed
+There are only 2 major properties are not subject to editing during a reconfigure: name and customer.
+This means it is not possible to re-assign an existing node to a different customer or rename the node.
+In these cases you will need to create a new node and put the current node out of service if it is no longer needed.

 The DNS record can be used in place of the IP address by entering the domain name in the External Address(es) field.
 In case other external addresses are used, the DNS record should be listed first.